 “She says the house was full of soldiers.”

-Canterbury was an hour’s drive from Dover.
+Canterbury is an hour’s drive from Dover.
 I’d noticed the motorway signs on the roundabout above the pedestrian underpass that led into the city proper.
 Why would the Brits evacuate children closer to the invasion point, and more directly under the flight path of the Luftwaffe heading for London?

 The next morning, as Matthew took my breakfast order, I kept a gimlet eye on Evacuee and her daughter, trying to think of a tactful way to approach her and demand her personal history while she buttered her toast.
 As it turned out, she found me.
 When I returned from a stroll in the charming and green back garden of the house (everything in Kent is charming and green), the Heavy Lorry Driver’s wife bid me farewell in the bar.
 The Evacuee, sitting in the bar with her daughter, said to me, “You were here last night, weren’t you?”
 I wasted no further time.